 You may be eligible for tax credits if you have children or are working and have a low income.

-If you can claim certain qualifying benefits, you can also apply for support for mortgage interest payments or universal credit help with housing costs.
+You may be able to apply for support for mortgage interest.
 These help with payment towards the interest of your mortgage, not the capital.

 Keep to your agreement